Study climate change, its human impacts, and national and local solutions in northern and coastal Tanzania.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-See coral bleaching and coastal erosion, and meet local fishermen in the Zanzibar archipelago, also known as the “Spice Islands.”
-This popular tourist destination boasts tropical beaches and a host of interesting animals, including red colobus monkeys.
+Investigate coral reefs and coral bleaching, the resilience of mangrove forests, and coastal erosion.
+Interview local fishermen in the Zanzibar Archipelago, also known as the “Spice Islands.”
+This popular tourist destination boasts tropical beaches and a host of interesting animals, including endangered red colobus monkeys.

 Usambara Mountains – 1 week